 No anonymity: The destination website is aware that you’re connecting to it by masking your IP address through a proxy server.

-Low anonymity: The destination website is aware that you’re hiding behind a proxy but lacks knowledge about your actual IP address.
+Low anonymity: The destination website knows that you’re hiding behind a proxy but lacks knowledge about your IP address.

 High anonymity: The target website doesn’t know that you’re hiding behind a proxy and your actual IP address.

-Hidemy.name is also capable of sorting the proxies based on their protocol type.
-For instance HTTP, HTTPS or SOC
+Hidemy.name can also sort the proxies based on their protocol type.
+For instance, HTTP, HTTPS, or SOC.

 Proxy Verifier is simple to use because of its user-friendly dashboard interface.
 Depending on the number of times you set, this proxy tester allows you to conduct configuration transactions once or repeatedly.